handiko/VHF-LNA/README.md

 # MMIC VHF Low Noise Amplifier
 VHF Low Noise Amplifier Circuit &amp; PCB using common MMIC.
-This unit is capable upto 1kW at 2m-band and powered by +12V supply thru separate cable (hi-power bias tee is not implemented).
-MMIC input is protected by A BPF, therefore due to the BPF insertion loss, the input NF is not extremely good, (1 dB NF approx.).
+This unit is capable up to 1kW at 2m-band and powered by +12V supply thru separate cable (hi-power bias tee is not implemented).
+MMIC input is protected by a BPF.
+Therefore, due to the BPF insertion loss, the input NF is not extremely good, (only 1 dB NF approx.).
 All the Eagle and Gerber files are included.

 ## Schematic
 ![](./LNA_sch.png)